 We use decent security technology and processes: We aim to keep your details safe when you sign in or pay by using encryption (this guide will tell you more about encryption and how it works).
-We always use up-to-date technology security standards and make every effort to keep our systems as secure as they can reasonably be and to protect your information from misuse, loss and unauthorised access, modification, destruction and disclosure.
+We always use up-to-date technology security standards and endeavour to take reasonable steps to keep our systems as secure as they can reasonably be and to protect your information from misuse, loss and unauthorised access, modification, destruction and disclosure.
 Please be aware that although our systems are as secure as they reasonably can be, your information might be intercepted on its way to us via the internet, although it is extremely uncommon for this to happen.
 Keep your sign in details private at all times, do not share them with anybody.

 We don't store your payment card information: When we take a payment from you, we use a secure third party service to process the payment and do not keep a record of your credit or debit card details in our systems.
 This means that even if (heaven forbid) someone broke into our systems, your payment details would not be available for them to steal.

 We won't sell your information to third parties: We won't ever sell your information to third parties, full stop.
 If we run a promotion or competition where your information would be shared with a third party for marketing purposes, we will make that very clear and will ask your permission first.

 Who in our company group sees your information: Only specific people within the brightsolid group of companies (meaning brightsolid online publishing Australasia Pty Limited, brightsolid online innovation limited, and any of their subsidiaries from time to time) have access to your information, and we restrict this as much as we can.
 In general, we try to make sure that people only have as much access to your information as they need to carry out their job in providing you with services and records.